- Roads, Vehicles & Traffic

 Talk about how to decide where the safest place is to cross a road.

-Show students pictures of different roads and ask them to identify the safest place to cross.
+Show students pictures and videos of different roads and ask them to identify the safest place to cross.
 This could also be done during a group walk.

 Information for teachers